 Cosmetic sunscreens are secondary sunscreens, which are advertised as having a primary purpose other than sun protection.
-For example, a moisturiser with an SPF claim of 15 or less is likely to be a cosmetic sunscreen, e.g. Mukti Tinted Moisturiser with Sunscreen (SPF15).
+For example, a moisturiser with an SPF claim of 15 or less is likely to be a cosmetic sunscreen, e.g. Mukti Daily Moisturiser with Sunscreen (SPF15).
 The same applies to sunbathing skin care products, such as oils, creams, gels, sunless tanning products and after-sun care products.
-Tinted bases, foundations and lip products with sunscreen added may also be classified as cosmetics – in this case the SPF number is not a deciding factor.

 Therapeutic sunscreens need to be approved by the TGA.
 Cosmetic sunscreens don’t.